SkoolNotes/Taproot/2020ENG201/KBhENG201GoSTEssayPlanningJack.md

 - (Bubbles) “Blowing through the straw (while his other hand moved), Estha blew bubbles into the bottle.
 Stickysweet lemon bubbles of the drink he couldn’t drink.”
 CI
 - (Bubbles) “So once again, in the space of two weeks, bottled Fear for Estha.
 Chilled.
 Fizzed.
 Sometimes Things went worse with Coke.
 The fizz went up his nose.
 He burped.
 Rahel giggled.
 She blew through her straw till the drink bubbled over onto her dress.
 All over the floor.”
 CJ

+### Misc.
+- (Floor) “The low cement pickle vats silhouetted in the gloom made the factory floor look like an indoor cemetery for the cylindrical dead.”
+DA

 ## Claim Synthesis
 ### The Bin